benstaf/astrowindpage/src/data/post/finrl_deepseek.md

 2. **Risk-Sensitive RL Algorithm**:
    The **Conditional Value-at-Risk PPO (CPPO)** algorithm is modified to incorporate these LLM signals:
    - **Action Modulation**: Trading actions are scaled by recommendation scores.
 For instance, a "strong buy" (score 5) amplifies positive actions by 10%, while a "strong sell" dampens them by 10%.
-   - **Risk Modulation**: Aggregate risk scores (\(R_f\)) adjust portfolio returns in the CPPO objective, penalizing high-risk trajectories.
-This integration helps the agent avoid overexposure during market turbulence.
+   - **Risk Modulation**: Aggregate risk scores adjust rewards in the CPPO objective, penalizing high-risk trajectories.

 ---